samantharachelb/evenOrOdd/readme.md

 # is-even and is-odd, but _this time it’s an API_

-A shitty meme as a service
+A shitty meme as a shitty service
 We've all seen the is-even and is-odd packages on npm, but can you really call yourself a 10x developer if you're not using all the APIs™?